dianiz/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

  they post in.
 See :ref:`Finding Out Who Can See a Post`.

-Posts that discussion team members add to unified discussion topics are always visible to all students, regardless of what group they belong to.
+Posts that discussion team members add to unified discussion topics are always visible to all learners, regardless of what group they belong to.

 .. _Considerations When Editing Posts: